Peter1223/NLP-Opinion-Search-Engine/Readme.md

 ### **Step 1: Final Folder and File Structure**

-After unzipping the submission file, your main project folder should be organized as follows.
+Your main project folder should be organized as follows.
 You will need to add the `reviews.csv` file and the `opinion-lexicon-English` folder yourself.

 Your_Project_Folder/
 |